 ai translated

-Among the major megatrends shaping the current scenario, we can see:
+Among the major megatrends shaping the current landscape, we can identify:

-Although the manufacturing industry has shown incredible resilience and is now recovering rapidly, to maintain the momentum, manufacturers must accelerate the pace of industrial transformation and design supply chains suitable for an era of economic, geopolitical and social upheaval.
+Although the manufacturing industry has shown incredible resilience and is now recovering rapidly, to maintain momentum, manufacturers must accelerate the pace of industrial transformation and design supply chains suited to an era of economic, geopolitical, and social upheaval.

-In the past fifteen years, global economic integration has faltered.
-While the global financial crisis triggered the process, the rise of nationalist policies and the pandemic of COVID-19 have consolidated it.
+Over the past fifteen years, global economic integration has faltered.
+While the global financial crisis triggered the process, the rise of nationalist policies and the COVID-19 pandemic have cemented it.

-China has been the main target of protectionist measures because of its dominance in strategic sectors, ongoing supply chain disruptions, and underlying political tensions that have increased the risks of dependence on Chinese suppliers.
+China has been the primary target of protectionist measures due to its dominance in strategic sectors, ongoing supply chain disruptions, and underlying political tensions that have heightened the risks of dependence on Chinese suppliers.

-The reason China is the main target of protectionist measures is simple: the country enjoys dominance in strategic sectors such as semiconductors and the supply of all 16 rare earth metals that are strategically critical because they are needed for the production of technological equipment.
+The reason China is the primary target of protectionist measures is simple: the country holds a dominant position in strategic sectors such as semiconductors and the supply of all 16 strategically critical rare earth metals, which are necessary for the production of technological equipment.

 …